- Work hard all the way to graduation—second-semester grades can affect scholarship eligibility.

 - Make informed decisions about student loans; the following resources are important at this point:

 REMEMBER: Register for all tests in advance and be sure to give yourself time to prepare appropriately!
-If you have difficulty paying a registration fee, see your school counselor about getting a fee waiver.
+If you have difficulty paying a registration fee, ask your school counselor about getting the fee waived.

-- Work with your child on filling out the FAFSA.
+- Work with your child on filling out the FAFSA form.

 - Read IRS Publication 970, Tax Benefits for Education to see how you might benefit from federal income tax credits for education expenses.